bgamari/llvm/docs/BitCodeFormat.rst

   ``unnamed_addr``

 * *prefix*: If non-zero, the value index of the prefix data for this function, plus 1.

+* *prologue*: If non-zero, the value index of the prologue data for this function, plus 1.

 * *dllstorageclass*: An encoding of the